nico-opendata/keras_compressor/README.md

 ## Requirements
 - Python 3.5, 3.6
-- keras
+- Keras
-    - We tested on keras 2.0.3 (TensorFlow backend)
+    - We tested on Keras 2.0.3 (TensorFlow backend)

 ## Install
 ```